Example: Job Scheduling

 num_jobs = len(processing_times)

-# Completion time variables
+# Defining variables

 completion_times = [